awsdocs/aws-systems-manager-user-guide/doc_source/quick-setup-config.md

 # AWS Config recording<a name="quick-setup-config"></a>

-With Quick Setup, you can quickly create a configuration recorder powered by AWS Config\.
+With Quick Setup, a capability of AWS Systems Manager, you can quickly create a configuration recorder powered by AWS Config\.
 Use the configuration recorder to detect changes in your resource configurations and capture the changes as configuration items\.
-If you are unfamiliar with AWS Config, we recommend learning more about the service by reviewing the content in the AWS Config Developer Guide before creating a configuration with Quick Setup\.
+If you are unfamiliar with AWS Config, we recommend learning more about the service by reviewing the content in the *AWS Config Developer Guide* before creating a configuration with Quick Setup\.
 For more information about AWS Config, see [What is AWS Config?](https://docs.aws.amazon.com/config/latest/developerguide/WhatIsConfig.html) in the *AWS Config Developer Guide*\.

 By default, the configuration recorder records all supported resources in the AWS Region where AWS Config is running\.
 You can customize the configuration so that only the resource types you specify are recorded\.
 For more information, see [Selecting which resources AWS Config records](https://docs.aws.amazon.com/config/latest/developerguide/select-resources.html) in the *AWS Config Developer Guide*\.